-And it shall come to pass, [that] whosoever shall call on the name of the Lord shall be saved.
+"And it shall come to pass, [that] whosoever shall call on the name of the Lord shall be saved."
 (Ac 2:21)

-Should we turn over the custody of the children that the LORD God has given us to a civil authority that does not follow Christ?
+Should we turn over the custody of the children to people who may not have the same values and faith as ourselves.
+These are the children that the LORD God has given us to a civil authority that does not follow Christ?

-What therefore God hath joined together, let not man put asunder.
+"What therefore God hath joined together, let not man put asunder."
 (Matthew 19:6).

-Are there other ways that we are going under authorities of men by making covenants?
+Are there other ways that we are going under authorities of men by making covenants, applications and agreements?

-And they rejected his statutes, and his covenant that he made with their fathers, and his testimonies which he testified against them; and they followed vanity, and became vain, and went after the heathen that [were] round about them, [concerning] whom the LORD had charged them, that they should not do like them.
+"And they rejected his statutes, and his covenant that he made with their fathers, and his testimonies which he testified against them; and they followed vanity, and became vain, and went after the heathen that [were] round about them, [concerning] whom the LORD had charged them, that they should not do like them."
 (2Ki 17:15)